A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching

 \begin{proof} Let $q = c\log(n)$ for a sufficiently large constant $c$.
-The algorithm runs $q = \Theta(\log(n))$ versions of the algorithm $A$, denoted $A_1, \ldots, A_q$, each with their own independently chosen random bits.
+The algorithm runs $q$ versions of the algorithm $A$, denoted $A_1, \ldots, A_q$, each with their own independently chosen random bits.
 This results in $q$ data structures $D_i$.
 Each $D_i$ maintains a possibly empty buffer $L_i$ of uncompleted updates.
-If $L_i$ is empty, $D_i$ is marked as \emph{fixed}, otherwise as \emph{broken}.
+If $L_i$ is empty, $D_i$ is marked as \emph{fixed}, otherwise it is marked as \emph{broken}.
 The algorithm maintains a list of all the fixed data structures, and a pointer to the $D_i$ of smallest index that is fixed.

 Let $r = 4\alpha\log(\ell) = O(\alpha\log(\ell))$.
 Given an update $\sigma_j$ the algorithm adds $\sigma_j$ to the end of each~$L_i$ and then allows each $A_i$ to run for $r$ steps.
 Each $A_i$ will work on the uncompleted updates in $L_i$, continuing where it left off after the last update, and completing the first uncompleted update before starting the next one in the order in which they appear in $L_i$.
 If within these $r$ steps all uncompleted updates in $L_i$ have been completed, $A_i$ marks itself as fixed; otherwise it marks itself as broken.
 If at the end of update $\sigma_j$ \emph{all} of the $q$ data structures $D_i$ are broken then the algorithm performs a \Flush, which simply processes all the updates in all the versions $A_i$: this could take much more than $r$ work, but our analysis will show that this event happens with extremely small probability.
 The \Flush ensures Property~\ref{item:main-correctness-extended} of Theorem~\ref{thm:main-extended}: at the end of every update, some $D_i$ is fixed.